angular/material/docs/guides/COMMIT_LEVELS.md

 #### General Rules

-* Please **do not** commit directly to master; unless explicitly authorized by the Team Leadership
+* Please **do not** commit directly to master; unless explicitly authorized by a Team Lead
-* Team developers should fork the repository and work on fixes, features, or enhancements on their own fork.
+* Contributors should fork the repository and work on fixes or enhancements on their own fork.
-  * Use the Pull Request feature to submit your changes to the 'upstream' AngularJS Material repository
+  * Use the Pull Request feature to submit your changes to the 'origin' AngularJS Material repository
 * When a developer has changes ready for merging into master, those fixes or updates must be submitted via a Pull Request
-* All PRs must be rebased (with master) and commits squashed prior to the final merge process
+* All PRs should be rebased (with master) and commits squashed prior to the final merge process
-* Please **NEVER** use the *green* merge button on GitHub
-  * AngularJS Material maintains a *flat*, linear change history using a specific **manual merge process**
-  * Do not use Github's automated merge process
 * Please include unit tests with all your source (component or core) changes
-* All unit tests must have 100% passing before the PR will be accepted/merged.
+* All unit tests must be 100% passing before the PR will be approved/merged.

 #### Commit Authorization Rules